Veterinary surgeon

 Employers

-The main employers of vets are:
+Typical employers of vets are:

-- mixed veterinary practices
+- mixed or specialist veterinary practices (small animals, farm animals, equine)

-- animal hospitals
+- animal hospitals and referral centres

-- animal charities and welfare societies, such as the RSPCA, PDSA, The Blue Cross
+- animal charities and welfare organisations

-- education and research institutes
+- pharmaceutical companies, laboratories, universities and research institutes

 Look for job vacancies at: